Human Factors Matters

 Vitruvian Man

 Human Factors as a scientific discipline is concerned with applying specialised information and data about human characteristics, capabilities and limitations to the design of the tools, equipment and systems that humans use, the tasks and jobs that they perform, and the environments in which they work.
-Human Factors matters because it helps to ensure that all of these things are as safe, comfortable and effective to use as possible.
+Human Factors matters because it helps to ensure that all of these things function as efficiently, effectively, safely and comfortably, as possible.

-Human Factors is important to virtually every human artefact, from simple consumer gadgets and products used by the general population to advanced technological systems used by specially trained operators.
-But where Human Factors really matters is in the design of complex, highly computerised, safety critical systems such as found in nuclear power station control rooms, defence command & control centres, aircraft cockpits and flightdecks and Air Traffic Management systems.
-If Human Factors is not properly considered there is the risk of not only poor system effectiveness, but serious accidents with tragic and possibly catastrophic consequences.
-In the design of complex human-machine systems, Human Factors is not just desirable, but essential.
+Human Factors is important to virtually every human artefact, from simple everyday consumer gadgets and products to complex equipment and machinery, to advanced technological systems operated by specially trained users.
+But where Human Factors matters most is in the design of complex, often safety critical, systems such as aircraft cockpits/flightdecks, air traffic control centres, control rooms for utility industries, transport and healthcare systems, and of course military command & control centres and related operations rooms.
+These systems are often highly computerised with varying degrees of automation.
+If Human Factors is not properly considered there is the risk of not only poor system effectiveness, but accidents with serious and possibly catastrophic consequences.
+In the design of complex 'human-machine systems', Human Factors is not just desirable, but essential.

 Menu